The WooCommerce Marketplace lets developers sell helpful extensions to WooCommerce customers to make their stores better.

 - Shipping: Inventory and fulfillment

-- Store Management: Point of Sale, Accounting, and Tax
+- Store Management: Point of Sale and Accounting

 - Think carefully and thoroughly before submitting a payment gateway.
 Payments are our most popular and full category on WooCommerce.com.
 We’re not currently looking for new payment extensions, but you can still submit them.
 Payment extension submissions should include the number of merchants using that gateway, estimated TPV, and a list of what other extensions exist for that gateway.
 We will not accept additional solutions for the U.S.